julienetie/lambdascript/lambdascript.md

 //@ Use template literals for server side HTML templates
 //@ Use tagged template functions advanced templating
 //@ Avoid handlebars + others

+## 10. State Management
+The publish-subscribe pattern is the foundational outcome of every state management solution within a runtime environment.
+Common state management solutions can sometimes become overly complex and inflexible.
+The publish-subscribe (pub-sub) pattern offers a simpler, more flexible alternative.
+It decouples state changes from state consumption, enhancing modularity and reducing boilerplate code.

+Developing a pub-sub state management system doesn't follow a singular approach.
+Here, we delineate fundamental guidelines for constructing a straightforward and efficient pub-sub system that meets the needs of most software development state management requirements.

+- Topics
+- Subscriptions
+- Synchronous / Asynchronous

+### Subscribe
+### Publish
+### Unsubscribe